 The maintenance phase of pharmaceutical validation occurs when the manufacturing process has been up and running smoothly and consistently for some time.
 The current SOPs are producing consistent product and there are no known problems with the process, but it is not time to just relax and let things ride.
 In this final phase it is important to regularly review SOPs and document any changes to the process.
 There are audits to be done and audit reports to file.
 Regular inspections and process oversight are useful as well as additional refresher training for employees to ensure that they continue to closely adhere to written protocols.

 Any regulatory system involving documentation, inspections, training modules, and protocol updates seems to be mundane and bothersome after a while, but it is extremely important to do.
-Pharmaceutical validation is particularly important because the chemicals used to create pharmaceutical products are extremely sensitive to environmental conditions.
+Pharmaceutical validations are particularly important because the chemicals used to create pharmaceutical products are extremely sensitive to environmental conditions.
 It is tiny details like storage and packaging that can make all the difference in the safety of the final product for therapeutic use.

-ICH Guidelines for pharmaceutical validation
+ICH Guidelines for pharmaceutical validationss

 The International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) was founded in 1990 by the regulatory bodies of Japan (MHLW), the European Union (EMA), and the United States (FDA).
 This international effort has standardized the protocols for pharmaceutical validation so that drugs developed, manufactured, approved, and registered in one member country can be fast-tracked to approval and distribution in another member country.
 The guidelines address rigorous testing protocols for new drug molecules including stress testing, packaging systems, storage conditions, labeling, and shelf life.
 These guidelines speed up the drug development process and get life-saving drugs to consumers quickly and safely.

 - Enzyme immobilization onto a magnetic bead solid support